seanhogan01/D-racula-WM/README.md

 ![Screenshot.png](https://raw.githubusercontent.com/seanhogan01/D-racula-WM/main/Screenshot.png)

-This is by no means a well put together repo so no guarantees and I recommend changing the keybinds to you're liking.
+This is by no means a well put together repo so no guarantees.
+I recommend changing keybinds to ones preference.